ltrzesniewski/InlineIL.Fody/README.md

    Marks a label at a given position in the code.

  - `IL.Push`
    Pushes the provided argument onto the evaluation stack.
+Does not require a constatnt argument, any expression will work.

  - `IL.Pop`
    Pops a value from the evaluation stack into a local variable or static field.